These small utility room ideas are here for those of us who have dreamed of a space to call a 'utility', whatever form it might come in.

 A great small utility room idea is to pack all your storage on the wall above you washing machine so you don't take up any of the limited floor space.
 Add a curtain to hide all that clutter.

 2. Put a small utility room under the stairs

-If you would rather keep your space for storage, go and check out our under stair storage solutions for loads more ideas.
+If you would rather keep your space for storage, go and check out our under stair storage ideas for loads more inspiration.